-Merits are awarded to pupils from the Third to Upper Fifth Forms for a wide range of good practice.
+Merits are awarded to pupils from the Third to Upper Fifth Forms for a wide range of behaviours demonstrating our virtues.
 This includes rewarding both effort and attainment in work, and neatness, tidiness, punctuality, consistent politeness and courtesy, general helpfulness and co-operation, and setting a good peer group example in making the most out of school life.

-Merits are recorded electronically on the school MIS system iSAMS, and will contribute to the award of form merit prizes at the end of the academic year, as well as the house merit cup.
+Merits are recorded electronically on iSAMS and contribute to the merit cup house competition.